 What is the difference between cabbage and kale?

-It’s best to buy large plants (one gallon size), since there won’t be much top growth after September.
+Look for larger plants (one gallon size), since there won’t be much top growth after September.
 Keep spacing tight (10 to 12 inches) to encourage the florets to remain small and watch as daily, the leaves intensify in color.
-Some of the more popular varieties of flowering kale include:
+Plants generally attain a width of approximately one foot.

 Redbor is a tall variety with narrow, upright deep purple, ruffled leaves.
 It is the tallest kale grown and can reach as high as 3 feet tall.
 Aside from its interesting texture and stunning burst of color, it looks great in the garden massed behind smaller cool-season annuals like chrysanthemums, pansies and violas.

 Peacock series ornamental kale are large, open and frilly plants that can grow to 2 feet across.
 They feature deeply serrated, feather-like leaves that surround cream or red-toned centers.
-Extremely cold hardy, they can survive even the harshest winters.
+Extremely cold hardy, they can survive even the harshest of winters.

 Pigeon Series (Pigeon Pink and Pigeon Red Pigeon Purple and Pigeon White) ornamental kale most closely resemble cabbage with their tight rosettes of light pink, dark red or creamy white.
 The round-shaped plants have wavy outer leaves that remain medium to dark green while the flower-like centers change color.